Nirlep5252/codeforces-cli/README.md

 #### TODO features:

-- [ ] Support all languages in run and submit
+- [ ] Support all languages in run
-- [ ] Watch submission status in real time
 - [ ] Add a templating system
 - [ ] A problem recommendation system, maybe?